-Ramin Pejan is a staff attorney with the International Program in San Francisco, CA.
+Ramin Pejan is a senior attorney with the International Program in San Francisco, CA.

 Ramin was born in Iran and grew up in Vancouver, Canada.
 He was an undergraduate at Duke University and received his law degree from American University, Washington College of Law.
 He also received an LLM from McGill University in Montreal, focusing on international environmental law and human rights law.